Search

 ELL WRITING & THINKING

 This course helps English Language Learners develop their skills as readers, writers, and critical thinkers while they build English language proficiency.
-By reading and discussing a variety of poems, stories, and other texts, students learn to use OIA (observation, inference, analysis) to think more deeply about texts, and they practice writing formally and informally in English.
+Students read and discuss stories, poems, and a play, learn to use OIA (observation, inference, analysis) to think more deeply about texts, and practice writing narratives and analytical essays.
+By the end of this course, students have a foundation in the skills and practices that will be used in future Humanities classes.

 This course is for students enrolled in ELL Intermediate.